 This Windows 10 Installation Media Tool has been created by Microsoft to streamline the bootable USB flash drive creation process, which will allow you to install Windows 10 to any computer via a USB stick.

 The tool has a simple wizard interface and will download the Windows installation files and can copy them onto a USB Flash device of your choice.

 In previous versions of Windows, this process was something that had to be done with a 3rd party program.
 (Note: we’ll actually still use a 3rd party program to create the bootable USB flash drive, as we’ve had numerous reports of the Windows Media Creation Tool throwing up errors when trying to create the actual USB drive)

 2. A USB Flash drive

 You’ll need an empty USB flash drive to put the Windows 10 boot installation onto.
-This needs to be at least 4GB or larger in size to fit the Windows installation files on it.
+This needs to have enough storage capacity to fit the Windows installation files on it – current recommendations (from the installer tool) are to use a drive at least 8GB in size.

 Make sure you’re willing to part with any files on the flash drive before you run the Media Creation Tool, as this will wipe any files on the drive so that it can be used as a dedicated drive purely for the Windows 10 boot installation.